Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Introduction

-Across our experiments, we find that both the implicit origin of abstract and the disclosure of it systematically shape editing behavior and outcomes.
-Without source disclosure, authors make fewer edits to AI-generated abstracts, perceiving them as more readable, though PhD-level authors edited AI text more extensively.
-Despite these differences, reviewer evaluations showed no differences in accepting abstracts edited under no disclosure conditions.
-Disclosure of source primarily triggers social adjustments: authors reduced edits for human-written text when the source was revealed, whereas disclosure had only minor effects on AI-generated abstracts, with small impacts on perceived readability and confidence.
 Our quantitative analysis of stylistic metrics reveals that edits to AI-generated abstracts are to improve cohesion, reduce nominalizations, and produce informative sentences.
 On the contrary, authors tend to lengthen the openings of the human-written abstracts.
-Similarly, disclosure of source information alone has a minimal direct effect on the writing style.
-Finally, thematic analysis of our interviews with authors confirms that authors adopt different strategies depending on the origin of the abstracts: they simplify AI-generated text, restructure human-authored abstracts for emphasis, and disclosure promotes the sense of accountability equally for human and AI.
-Together, through comprehensive large-scale experiments, we first highlight\footnote{Our experimental data and instructions are provided as supplementary.} the varying cognitive editorial strategies emerging from writing sessions that involve both human and AI-generated scientific writing.
+Similarly, disclosure of source alone has a minimal direct effect on the writing style.
+Finally, thematic analysis of our interviews with authors confirms that authors adopt different strategies depending on the origin of the abstracts: they simplify AI-generated text while restructuring human-authored abstracts for emphasis.
+Disclosure promotes a sense of accountability for both human- and AI-authored texts.
+Together, through a comprehensive large-scale experiment, we first highlight the varying cognitive editorial strategies emerging from writing that involves both human and AI-generated scientific writing.\footnote{Our experimental data, task instructions, and example of a task are provided as supplementary.}